Chair Guide

 Publishing States of Assembly

-The State of the Assembly is a monthly report from the Chair of the Assembly summarizing all official business that was conducted in the past month as well as providing the Legislator Committee with a recommendation on which legislators to revoke the legislator statuses of.
-It has to be published within the first week of a new month so LegComm can keep the deadline for revoking legislators’ statuses.
-This section will provide you insight into and guidance for writing a SoA.
+The State of the Assembly is a monthly report from the Chair of the Assembly summarizing all official business that was conducted in the past month and announcing any revocations of legislator status.
+Per the Legislator Act, the State of the Assembly must be published within the first week of a new month.

 Conducting a Legislator Check